 Tips for Implementing Electronic Document and Record Management Systems (eDRMS)

-Implementing an electronic document and records management system (eDRMS) is a major undertaking, requiring a significant investment of time, money and organisational resources.
+Implementing electronic document and records management systems (eDRMS) is a major undertaking, requiring a significant investment of time, money and organisational resources.
 The overall process can be challenging for organisations, especially when there is a large volume of information held across repositories, with numerous legislative policies and standards that need to be considered.